 10 Easy Ways to Establish a Regular Exercise Routine

-If you could choose only one thing to do to maintain your health and wellness, it should be exercised.
-Few things work as well to keep you young, active and feeling great as you age.
+If you could choose just one habit to maintain your health and wellness, it should be adopting an easy exercise routine.
+Few practices are as effective at keeping you young, active, and feeling great as you age.

 Finding a way to fit regular exercise into your life, however, is not always easy.
 According to a survey from DBI Furniture Solutions, almost half of the respondents were unable to fit exercise into their daily schedule.